kundan1974/QARCutilities/README.md

 ## Preprocessing all patient images
 Python script `preprocess.py` contains logic to preprocess all patient images.
 For every patient, once the numpy file has been successfully created, the original patient folder is moved to a specified completed folder.
 If any error is encountered during preprocessing than that patient folder is moved to an error folder under the specified completed folder
+In the overall workflow, DICOM images will be fetched from server and numpy files will be split in test and train sets for CNN model to use as inputs